Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 		- III.5.b.a: Brief discussion of the causes of corruption, and their lasting effects on the economy and society.
 		- III.5.b.b: Case Study on Singapore, and how they were able to eliminate corruption(though it was done through semi-autocratic means).
 ## IV: Consideration of Political&Systemic Structures for a Global Government
-IV.1: [RELATED TO III.2] How would the political power of the numerically greater, but significantly poorer areas of the world be balanced against the much wealthier but numerically inferior areas?
- - IV.1.a: Should greater per-person political power according to wealth be implemented?
- - IV.1.b: If not, how would tyranny-of-the-majority redistribution efforts be prevented?
-Is this something that can be fixed electorally, or is it a taxation structure?
- - IV.1.b.i: Point to new taxation structures in III.3

-IV.2: Hold-outs from before the Global Nation.
+IV.1: Hold-outs from before the Global Nation.
  - IV.2.a: One of the preconditions was that the government structures of all the world's nations would be transferred to the Global Nation - how would a transition to new government structures be handled?
  - IV.2.b: How would national debt be handled?
 Would it be forgiven, or would it be transferred to the Global Nation?
 The Global Nation can't owe and be paid by itself, so how would this be handled?
 	- IV.2.b.a: What happened to the debt of the Confederate States of America after the American Civil War?